e-schultz/git-training-1/handouts/01-introduction.md

 ## Easily Curated Commits

-Since Git stores full versions of the files with each commit, and everything is stored locally - it's easier to curate commits (expand this)
+Since Git stores full versions of the files with each commit, and everything is stored locally - it's easier to curate commits.

 # Git configuration